The Integrated Disability Evaluation System (IDES)

 Below, we give the steps of the Integrated Disability Evaluation System with a basic discussion of each of the steps.
 For more in-depth details of each part, click on the links throughout the discussion.

-Do note that the time frames listed below are ONLY estimated goals established by the DoD and do not always reflect actual wait times.
+Do note that the time frames listed below are ONLY estimated goals established by the DoD and VA and do not always reflect actual wait times.
 Actual wait times depend on the completeness of the claim submitted, the amount of claims being processed in that office at that time, etc. Some are processed faster, some slower.

 The current goal as of November 2022 is for the entire IDES process to take no more than 180 days from referral to completion for at least 80% of all cases.